kubernetes/enhancements/keps/sig-api-machinery/2885-server-side-unknown-field-validation/README.md

 supported).

 Long-term, we want to favor using out-of-tree solutions for client-side validation.
-The [kubeconform](https://github.com/yannh/kubeconform) project is an example of an out-of-tree solution that does this, and we recommend using this or similar tools to validate manifests offline going forward.
+The [kubeconform](https://github.com/yannh/kubeconform) project is an example of an out-of-tree solution that does this.

+Although likely to never be a perfect representation of the validation that the server performs, adding better support for these out-of-tree solutions that better utilize the progress made server-side with regards to performance, openapi v3, etc is definitely an avenue of future work worth exploring by sig-api-machinery.

 ##### Aligning json and yaml errors